JDogTohko999/GroupMeChatStats/README.md

 - avg likes/post for infrequent posters (<10 posts)
 - avg likes/post for frequent posters (>10 posts).

-The other files are unimportant, but I just didn't feel the need to delete them, maybe they're useful in some way. avgLikesPerPost plots... surprise surprise: avg likes per post.
+The other files are unimportant, but I just didn't feel the need to delete them (yet), maybe they're useful in some way. avgLikesPerPost plots... surprise surprise: avg likes per post.
-Names 2IDs prints names and their IDs. sandBox was just for me to play around with things. usingConv&Every was my first attempt at cleaning the data with the conversation.json and everybody.json files that the groupme export provides.
-The data was easier to clean in those jsons, but it was insufficient. allEncompassingPlot uses message.json which proved to be way better despite being harder to clean.
+Names 2IDs prints names and their IDs. allEncompassingPlot uses message.json which proved to be way better despite being harder to clean.

 I just added the folder: 'Plot Gallery' to provide examples of each kind of plot.